Skip to main content

 Q: Does Evidence mode work better with a narrow prompt?

 Yes.
-A narrower prompt usually gives NEXT a cleaner retrieval target and makes the returned evidence easier to review.
+A more specific prompt usually gives NEXT a cleaner retrieval target, which leads to tighter cluster descriptions and stricter matching against the underlying highlights.

-Q: Do I need to quantify the cluster?
+Q: Do I need to run a separate count step?

 Q: Can I get a breakdown of the highlights?